ValtteriL/OpalOPC/website/docs/tutorials/automated-dast-on-opcua-with-jenkins/index.md

 Usually, the next step after automation is to configure centralized vulnerability management, which allows you to track the security of your servers over time.
 This is especially important in large organizations with many servers.
-We will cover this in a future tutorial.
+We cover this in [How to import OPC UA vulnerabilities into DefectDojo](../manage-vulnerabilities-with-defectdojo).